 Robinson's sudden departure concerned many, including Alameda County Superintendent Sheila Jordan, who admired her work and worried the district would have no one in charge of the budget.

 "There are so many crises in Oakland," Jordan said last week.
-"It's always hard to come to grips with a crisis that could have been avoided, should have been avoided."

 She added that finding the right person to fill her shoes would be critical to the state-run district's recovery.